tshr-d-dragon/Human_Body_Segmentation/README.md

 - 2: Blurred Picture in BG
 - 3: Blurred Video in BG
 - 4: B/W Picture in BG
-- 5: B/W Vide in BG
+- 5: B/W Video in BG

 ## Project Structure
 1. config.ini is the configuration file used to specify the parameters such as model_selection, prediction_type, input_file_path, BG_mode, and save_path.